thatlonelybugbear/automated-conditions-5e/README.md

 Fast Forwarding the rolls (holding SHIFT) will roll with advantage/disadvantage or when needed critical damage correctly.

 # Dnd5e Conditions supported.
+> [!IMPORTANT]
-The module will adjust it's behaviour based on the 5e system's setting, for Modern vs Legacy rules.
+> The module will adjust it's behaviour based on the 5e system's setting, for Modern vs Legacy rules.
 For example if Modern rules are selected, AC5E will not handle Exhaustion, but respect the system's handling.
 Small adjustments for differences in the rest of the conditions too, as needed.